 International credits include Violetta in La Traviata, and the title role in Suor Angelica with the Mediterranean Opera Festival, Antonia in The of Man of La Mancha with Theatre des Varietes, Lucy in the World Premier of Duke Ellington’s The Beggar’s Holiday at Espace Pierre Cardin in Paris, and a performance with Concerti del C.O.S.I.
 Opera Festival in Goriano Sicoli, Italy.

-Kathryn has worked as an assistant director, stage manager and production manager for companies such as; The Living Opera, Wichita Grand Opera, Toledo Opera, Knoxville Opera, Ft.
+On the other side of the stage Kathryn has worked with The Living Opera, Wichita Grand Opera, Toledo Opera, Knoxville Opera, Ft.
 Worth Opera, New Orleans Opera, Amarillo Opera, North Carolina Opera, the University of North Texas, Indiana University, and the University of Tennessee.
-Kathryn has also directed opera scenes programs for the University of North Texas, and The Midwest Institute of opera.

 Kathryn holds a master’s degree in vocal performance from the University of North Texas, where she learned skills in all areas of opera, including performance, stage management and directing.